 5. You don’t have a contingency budget

-Also set aside a contingency budget of at least 15% to 20%.
+Also, set aside a contingency budget of at least 15% to 20%.
 It is an important way to ensure that you have the budget and resources required to adapt to evolving project twists and turns.

-While these 5 warnings can’t guarantee success, they can ensure that you avoid some of the common pitfalls or ERP disaster that many organizations succumb to.
+While these 5 warnings can’t guarantee success, they can ensure that you avoid some of the common pitfalls or ERP disasters that many organizations succumb to.
 It is pretty clear from the above article that for SMEs the disadvantages of ERP outweigh the advantages.

 Although it’s worth checking over first as every business is different.
 Can you afford a complete software overhaul?
 Are your employees receptive to training?
 How long will it take before the long-term benefits outweigh the initial drawbacks?
 These are some of the questions you should know the answer to before ERP implementation.